Wednesday, March 29, 2023

 But first this.

-At the request of DOJ prosecutors, the crminal complaint (essentially the same as an indictment) was then immediately sealed, meaning it remained undisclosed and unknown to us and to the general public for the next four more years.
+At the request of DOJ prosecutors, the criminal complaint (essentially the same as an indictment) was then immediately sealed.
+In other words, it remained undisclosed and unknown to us and to the general public for the next four years.

 We wrote about the eventual announcement here: "14-Mar-17: Sbarro massacre mastermind is now formally charged and her extradition is requested".